1999–2002 sale of British gold reserves: Events

 The advance notice of the substantial sales drove the price of gold down by 10% by the time of the first auction on 6 July 1999.
 With many gold traders shorting, gold reached a low point of US$252.80 on 20 July.
 The UK eventually sold about 395 tonne of gold over 17 auctions from July 1999 to March 2002, at an average price of about US$275 per ounce, raising approximately US$3.5 billion.

-To deal with this and other prospective sales of gold reserves, a consortium of central banks - including the European Central Bank and the Bank of England - were pushed to sign the Washington Agreement on Gold in September 1999, limiting gold sales to 400 tonne per year for 5 years.
+To deal with this and other prospective sales of gold reserves, a consortium of central banks — including the European Central Bank and the Bank of England — were pushed to sign the Washington Agreement on Gold in September 1999, limiting gold sales to 400 tonne per year for 5 years.
 This triggered a sharp rise in the price of gold, from around US$260 per ounce to around $330 per ounce in two weeks, before the price fell away again into 2000 and early 2001.
 The Central Bank Gold Agreement was renewed in 2004 and 2009.

 Analysis

 Brown's actions have attracted considerable criticism, particularly concerning his timing, his decision to announce the move in advance, and the use of an auction.
-The decision to sell gold at the low point in the price cycle has been likened by Quentin Letts to the mistakes in 1992 that led to Black Wednesday, when the UK was forced to withdraw from the European Exchange Rate Mechanism, which HM Treasury has estimated cost the UK taxpayer around £3.3 billion.
+The decision to sell gold at the low point in the price cycle has been likened, with hindsight, by Quentin Letts to the mistakes in 1992 that led to Black Wednesday, when the UK was forced to withdraw from the European Exchange Rate Mechanism, which HM Treasury has estimated cost the British taxpayer around £3.3 billion.

-It has also been argued that the sale of the gold reserves was a positive decision in that gold had been historically under-performing and was paying no dividends to the Exchequer and the sale enabled the UK Government to pay off a substantial part of the national debt and keep repayment interest rates down on the remainder.
+It has also been argued that the sale of the gold reserves was a positive decision in that gold had been historically under-performing and was paying no dividends to the Exchequer and the sale enabled the British government to pay off a substantial part of the national debt and keep repayment interest rates down on the remainder.

 As of December 2013, the UK retained a gold reserve of 310.3 tonne.